 When a larger farm is divided into smaller subsets, the sliced section is called a tenant.
 This is done in order to provide individual and dedicated services to different clients.

-Using these basic building blocks and components, an information architecture plan can also be built for any particular organisation.
-Here is how;
+Using these basic building blocks and components, an information architecture plan can also be built for any particular organization, Here is how.

 How to prepare an Information Architecture (IA) Plan for an Organization?